rubenwap/csvtogs/README.md

 # Usage

-Clone and compile with `go build`.
+Download a binary release or clone and compile with `go build`.
 Then do:

     csv2gs -file "mysheet.csv" -name "Monthly Report" -parent "id of the targetGoogle Drive folder"

+The first time you run it, you will be prompted to visit a Google URL to authenticate your credentials.
+You will be given a key that you must paste back into the terminal from where you ran this program.
+Then you are good to go.

 # Requirements